newatoms/beta/_private/customers/stby/questions-whatdoyouthinkyourpartnerdoes.md

 * Create insights within the organisation
 * Improve relationship with existing audience

+## The Interview

+*Record the interview*

+Start with introducing:

+* Who are you?
+* Why are you calling?
+* What is the goal of the interview?
+* Explain that you're recording the interview and why.

+Follow with small talk, for example:

+* What does she he do for a living?
+* Tell about content.supply.

-## Questions
+### Questions

-* Wat deed ze toen jullie net een relatie hadden?
+1. Wat deed ze toen jullie net een relatie hadden?
   * What kind of work had she when you both were at the start of your relationship?
+* Wat maakt haar goed in wat zij doet?
+  * What makes her good in what she does?
+* Wat is haar beste kwaliteit?
+  * What is her best quality?
+* Wat heb jij geleerd van haar?
+  * What have you learned from what she does?
+* Hoe heeft dat invloed gehad op jouw leven?
+  * How has that influenced your life?
 * Hoe vertel je aan vrienden wat je partner voor werk doet?
   * How do you tell your friends what your partner does for a living?
 * Kan je zelf nog beter uitleggen wat je partner doet?